Ezy-DerpyFurry/Portfolio/README.md

 ・ And drawing myself

 I'm not particularly good in anything, but I will try my best to make good work, thank you for your time have a wonderful day!

-さようなら
+(Mah goal is to just experiment with a ton of coding languages) さようなら